suman24/neptune_final_project/readme.md

 OK, here we go.

-# Cell types
+# Identifying cells of interest from single cell sequence data

 ## Introduction and Goals

-The goal of my project is to answer the question, What is...?
+I have transcriptomic data from single cell sequencing of a polychaete larvae.
+My cells of interest are photoreceptor cells.
+My first part of the project will be to go through the data and see if my cells of interest exist.
+Next part of the project will be to identify more cell types using additional marker genes.

-The methods I will use to do this are...
+The methods I will use to do this are..

-The data I will use are (my own data/ data publicly available at YYY/ simulations)
+The data I will use are simulations since I do not have access to the data.

 ## Methods